AlbiCarle/AlbiCarle.github.io/content/publication/1_explainable_adversarial/index.md

 abstract: ciao

 # Summary.
 An optional shortened abstract.
-summary: Construction of counterfactual explanations for SVDD-based binary classification.
+summary: Research survey on the use of explainable AI techniques to deal with adversarial machine learning.

 #tags:
   #- Misclassification error control